 Livermore Valley Performing Arts Center has numerous signature events throughout the year that capture the true essence of art.
 Read more about these signature events below.

-ArtWalk – the Tri-Valley’s premiere one day art festival.
-Over 200 artists displayed their works on sidewalks and plazas, in parks and galleries, surrounded by boutique shops, wine tasting rooms and restaurants in historic downtown Livermore.
-Artworks ranged from contemporary to classical, abstract to realism, pottery to mixed media,handmade bags, ceramic garden art and jewelry, with subject matter from floral to figurative and much more.
-Art was the main focus of the day at ArtWalk: meet the artists and buy one-of-a-kind, original hand made treasures.
+Since 2001, ArtWalk has been the Tri-Valley’s premiere one-day art festival.
+Over 200 artists have displayed their works on sidewalks and plazas, in parks and galleries, surrounded by boutique shops, wine tasting rooms and restaurants in historic downtown Livermore.
+Artworks range from contemporary to classical, abstract to realism, pottery to mixed media,handmade bags, ceramic garden art and jewelry, with subject matter from floral to figurative and much more.
+Art is the main focus of the day at ArtWalk: meet the artists and buy one-of-a-kind, original hand made treasures.

-Live music and artists were at all the parks Downtown.
-The Bankhead Plaza had cultural arts groups performing between 12 and 4 pm.
-Livermorium Park hosted the Livermore Cultural Arts Council booth by the arbor.
-Live music drew you in to explore the artists’ booths all Downtown.
-See photos of the event here.
+Live music and artists are located at all the parks Downtown.
+In the past, the Bankhead Plaza and Livermorium Park have hosted live music drawing everyone to explore artists’ booths all Downtown.
+Last year's event included the "Building Bridges" community art project.
+See photos of the 2019 event here.